 “People die every year just climbing ladders,” Eakes points out.
 “Add ice and snow and you’re really asking for trouble.”

-Pro crews attack snow removal with special gear, including sturdy extension ladders, properly anchored safety harnesses, and special snow and ice-removal tools.
 Expect to pay $250 to $500 for most jobs.
+That’s because they need special gear, including sturdy extension ladders, properly anchored safety harnesses, and specialized snow and ice-removal tools.

 Don’t expect (or demand) a bone-dry roof at job’s end.
 The goal is to remove “excessive” weight as opposed to all weight.
 Plus, any attempt to completely remove the bottom layer of ice will almost always result in irreparable damage to your roofing.